-This Supported Internship Programme offers a personalised supported pathway into employment for young adults with an EHCP and the overriding desire to gain employment.
+This Supported Internship Programme offers a personalised supported pathway into employment for all young adults with an EHCP.

-The Supported Internship Programme is designed for those young adults who have an EHCP and the desire to gain paid employment however may not access employment using expected routes.
+The Supported Internship Programme is designed for those young adults who have an EHCP and the desire to gain paid employment however may find entering the workplace challenging.

-This flexible study programme includes on-the-job training with a local employer supported by expert job coaches, an employability programme looking at the soft skills of employment, vocational profiling to identify a student's skills and qualities and the chance to study for relevant qualifications, where appropriate.
+This flexible study programme includes vocational profiling to identify a student's skills and qualities, on-the-job training with a carefully matched local employer supported by expert job coaches reinforced by an employability programme looking at the soft skills of employment.
+In addition there is the opportunity to study for relevant vocational qualifications, where appropriate.

-Work placements will be sought to meet the skills, qualities and aspirations of the young person.
+Work placements will be sought to meet your skills, qualities and aspirations.
 Locality and ability to travel will also be taken into consideration when sourcing an appropriate placement.